KamaZz/laratrust/docs/docs/5.2/usage/concepts.md

 $user->ability('admin|owner', 'create-post|edit-user');
 ```

-This will check whether the user has any of the provided roles and permissions.
+This will check whether the user has any of the provided groups and permissions.
 In this case it will return true since the user is an `admin` and has the `create-post` permission.

 The third parameter is an options array: